 Every year, beginning in October to February, over 26,000 eastern North Pacific gray whales make their annual migration down the coast of North America.

 The whales leave their summer feeding grounds in the Bering Sea and make way down South to the warm lagoons of Baja California (Mexico) to give birth to their calves.

 Northern Migration of the Gray Whale

-Between January to June, the whales start back North to their feeding grounds once again.
+The whales start back North to their feeding grounds once again between January and June.
 Furthermore, the mothers and babies are the last to leave the lagoons, as the babies need to get all of their strength ready for the long journey back.

 Fun Fact-Upon further investigation, there is a resident population that remains off the coast of Canada down to California in the summer months and does not return to the Alaskan waters.